 - Cook sausage on the stove; cook a package of red beans & rice in the microwave; mix together; cook a can of green beans in the microwave (total cost: about $2.72 which is $0.91 per meal)

-- Cook a package of fettuccini alfredo in the microwave; mix in canned chicken breast; cook a bag of frozen broccoli in the microwave (total cost: about $3.54 which is $0.89 per meal)
+- Mix a can of chicken breast with a package of fettuccini alfredo and cook in the microwave; cook a bag of frozen broccoli in the microwave (total cost: about $3.54 which is $0.89 per meal)

 - Cook a package of pasta or rice in the microwave; bake frozen fish in the toaster oven; cook a bag of frozen spinach or brussels sprouts in the microwave (total cost: about $2.92 which is $0.73 per meal)